camaragon/tmux-config/README.md

 ## Installation

-First, clone this repository to your `.config` directory or whever you want to install tmux:
+First, clone this repository to your `~/.config` directory or wherever you want to install tmux:

 ```bash
 cd ~/.config